MicrosoftDocs/dynamics365smb-docs/archive/WorkingWithDynamics/status-bar.md

 ---
 # Status Bar
-The status bar at the bottom of the program window shows the following information:
+The status bar at the bottom of application window shows the following information:

 -   The name of the active company